dmbarbour/wikilon/docs/AboutABC.md

 To overcome these weaknesses, we have at least two options.

-One option is to rewrite ABC to use another representation of bytecode internally, one that embeds data and perhaps integrates link structure and supports a rewrite back into ABC.
-This could greatly improve performance for direct interpretation, but has complexity overheads of deep translations.
+One option is to rewrite ABC to use another representation of bytecode internally that addresses these weaknesses.
+This might embed data with an address or offset, and bind linker tokens similarly.
+Direct interpreted performance may improve, though by how much is difficult to determine without profiling.
+The cost is greater complexity for translations in both directions, persistence, stowage, and incremental computing.

-Another option is to simply add an index to our ABC binary, e.g. a hash table from address (or offset) to sizes, link information, precomputed values, etc..
-This wouldn't offer as much potential performance for interpretation, but does avoid the translation overheads.

-I assume I'll eventually develop a JIT compiler, likely LLVM based.

-In presence of compiled representations, a fast interpreter is less essential.
-A compiled version of a function would only be applied when there are sufficient arguments to compute it fully, so we generally don't need a translation back from the compiled fragments of code.

-So I'd suggest the simple option to start, with a focus on JIT for performance.
+Another option is to separately index the metadata needed to efficiently process an ABC string.
+This might be achieved by a hashtable mapping address or offset to ad-hoc metadata.
+This won't help with code locality, but it could reduce the issues of scanning to the end of a token or literal within a compact binary, and it would support binding of a token to its interpretation.

+In context of a JIT compiler, I suspect a fast interpreter is less important than a simple representation.
+So the index on raw ABC may be the better option unless something about the other bytecode simplifies compilation.

 ## Static Type Safety for ABC